KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/31-crown-coronation.md

 * **Focus:** The Paradox of Sovereignty through Suffering.

-* **Function:** Christ's "crown" inverts worldly expectation—veracious sovereignty is achieved not through domination, but through absolute Resonant Fidelity under trial.
-The thorns represent the Friction (Deconstruction) required for the synthesis of Compassion (Synthesis).
+* **Function:** Christ's "crown" inverts worldly expectation—veracious sovereignty is disclosed not through domination, but through absolute Resonant Fidelity under entropic trial.
+The thorns are not the lawful instrument of sovereignty, but the entropic mock-coronation through which genuine coherence is paradoxically revealed.

 ### 2. The Pharaoh's Double Crown (Egyptian)